 Most women are so caught up with the number on the scale.
-Which is why they like to do tons of cardio in the first place.
-It’s like a never ending cycle.
+This is why they like to do tons of cardio in the first place.
+It’s like a never-ending cycle.
 They do cardio to burn a lot of calories on the machine in hopes that the number on the scale will go down.

 But did you know that you can drop a size or two without the number on the scale going down?

 As I mentioned earlier, muscle is a lot denser than fat.
 In fact, two women could weigh the same amount and look completely different.
 Remember the image I showed you at the start of this post?
 Scroll up and look again.

 You see, when you do weight training and build up your assets, you get to tighten and firm up some areas for example your waistline.
 However, because you’ve lost fat and are gaining muscle the scale won’t go down but you’ll look a whole lot better and fit in that dress size you’ve always wanted.

 Weight training is not just for your muscles.
 It helps to improve your brain health as well.
 When you weight train, there are certain amount of endorphins that are released which helps to combat depression and anxiety.

 For example, a 2012 Mayo Clinic study shows that consistent weight training also helps to combat memory loss in older women.